© 2018 Intellitonic. All rights reserved.

 MozTrust is Moz’s global link trust score.
 It is similar to MozRank but, rather than measuring link popularity, it measures link trust.
 Receiving links from sources which have inherent trust, such as the homepages of major university websites or certain governmental web pages, is a strong trust endorsement.

-Site Metrics are derived using data from Site Auditor (a tool associated with Raven Tools, what we use for our monthly reporting) and Google.
-You do not need to run Site Auditor in order to gather this information – it will automatically populate when you navigate to Site Performance.
-This data mainly relates to the ways that your website interacts with search engines, including how prepared your domain is for crawling.
+Site Metrics are derived using data from Site Auditor (a tool associated with Raven Tools, which we use for our monthly reporting) and Google.
+You do not need to run Site Auditor in order to gather this information—it will automatically populate when you navigate to Site Performance.
+This data mainly relates to the ways your website interacts with search engines, including how prepared your domain is for crawling.

 Includes traffic from the three major sources:

-When a visitor arrives at your website, they should search around on a few more pages.
+When a visitor arrives at your website, they often search around on a few pages.
 On average, a visitor will look at about 2.5 pages.
 Each individual page a visitor views is tracked as a page view.
-This metric includes data on all sources of traffic.
+This metric includes data from all sources of traffic.

-The Google Page Speed score for your website is calculated from a series of variables including, but not limited to, the use of CSS and whether or not your images are optimized.
-More information on Google Page Speed criteria can be found in the Desktop Page Speed section of Site Auditor.
+The Google Page Speed score for your website is calculated from a series of variables including but not limited to the use of CSS and whether your images are optimized.
+More information about Google Page Speed criteria can be found in the Desktop Page Speed section of Site Auditor.

 Each time someone searches Google or the Google Network and your AdWords ad displays, it is counted as one impression.